vivek-d-doshi/todo-app-using-python/README.md

-# todo app using python
+# Todo app using python
  This is simply perform the CRUD operation with entered tasks.

 <hr>